tonethar/IGME-330-Master/notes/firebase-3.md

 - `scoresChanged` then loops through the contents of the `scores` list (which are stored in `snapshot)` and logs out the unique key and value of each player score
 - The value of each player score in an object literal that contains the `userId`, `game` and `score` values we have previously sent to Firebase
 - This is useful when you want to fetch all children of a list in a single operation
-- The callback function will be triggered for the initial data and again whenever the data changes (that is what `onlyOnce: false` does)
+- The callback function will be triggered for the initial data and again whenever the score data changes (that is what `onlyOnce: false` does)

 <!--
 - Comment #4 above used this line - `firebase.database().ref("scores2").on("value", dataChanged, firebaseError);` - to listen for changes to our firebase database: